apollo-fyi/apollo-docs/docs/deleting_events.md

 Deleting the event message will instantly delete the event.
 If the `Edit` button is clicked, a confirmation prompt will be sent via a direct message.

+!!! note
+    When an event is deleted that Apollo has created a thread for, the thread is automatically archived.

 ## Recurring events

 If an event message for a recurring event is deleted, the underlying series is